DTG stands for “direct to garment” printing. It’s basically digital inkjet printing of special ink directly onto fabric.

 Why would you choose one method over the other?
 Here are a couple of the major issues:

 While it is possible to do multi-color printing with screen printing, to do so requires a screen to be made for each color to be used in the design.
 Each color is then “printed” separately.
-Three colors = three screens = three prints per garment.
+Three colors = three screens = three passes per garment.

 With DTG, you can print millions of colors.
-Ink is mixed in the printhead and all colors are printed at the same time, without the need to do color separations or create separate screens.
+Ink is in the printhead and all colors are printed at the same time, without the need to do color separations or create separate screens.

 Small batches, short runs